scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 The set of types and operations that Theano provides continues to grow, but it does not cover all the functionality of NumPy and covers only a few features of SciPy.
-Wrapping functions from these and other libraries is often straightforward, but implementing related graph transformations for optimize expression containing the operations, or implementing their gradients can be more difficult.
+Wrapping functions from these and other libraries is often straightforward, but implementing their gradients or related graph transformations can be more difficult.

 We expect to improve support for advanced indexing and linear algebra in the coming months.
 Documentation online describes how to add new operations,